Use these savvy steps to reduce banking fees for your business.

 2. Choose the right products.

 One way to minimize fees is to choose a product that meets your business needs.
 Consider how you’ll be using the product: checking accounts may be best for transactions, while business savings accounts may be the best for keeping cash on hand.
-For example, ensure your business can easily meet minimum balance requirements; otherwise a low balance could trigger maintenance fees.
-If your business accepts international payments, check the fee requirements for such payments to ensure you choose the best fit for your business needs.
+Make sure your business can easily meet minimum balance requirements; otherwise a low balance could trigger maintenance fees.
+If your business accepts international payments, check the fee requirements for such payments.

 3. Link your bank accounts.

-Another way to ensure one account doesn’t incur a low-balance fee is to link your business bank accounts, when the option is available.
-Let’s say a cash flow shortage means that your checking account fell below the minimum required balance to avoid a maintenance fee.
+Linking your business bank accounts, when possible, can help prevent your accounts from dipping below minimum balance requirements and incurring low balance fees.
+Here’s how it works: say your business checking account falls below the minimum required balance because of a temporary cash flow shortage.
 If you’ve got a linked savings account, the balance in that account counts toward your minimum.
 So, as long as the total balance in both accounts meets the overall required minimum, you won’t be charged a maintenance fee for the account with the low balance.

 4. Activate account alerts.

 Account alerts1 through your mobile banking app can keep you informed of account activity.
-As you explore the features of the Wells Fargo app, enable push notifications so you can be informed if your balance is getting low and you’re at risk of fees or overdrawing your account, for example.
+As you explore the features of the Wells Fargo Mobile® app2, enable push notifications so you can be informed if your balance is getting low and you’re at risk of fees or overdrawing your account.
 Such alerts can also help keep your account safe by alerting you to transactions so you can note any suspicious activity.
 You may also choose to receive paperless statements to stay informed of your account activity.
 You’ll be notified by email whenever a new statement is ready.

 5. Keep your account active.

 If your business’s account doesn’t have any transactions for a certain period of time, an “inactivity” or “dormancy” fee may apply.
-Dormancy fee specifications may vary by state and institution.
-To avoid or minimize these fees, set up autopay for a small bill that you pay off every month or set a calendar alert to remind you to make a small deposit to or withdrawal from the account, especially if you don’t use it very often.
+Dormancy fee specifications vary by state and institution.
+To avoid or minimize these fees, set up autopay for a small monthly bill or set a calendar alert to remind you to make a deposit or withdrawal, especially if you don’t use it very often.
 Make sure your transactions meet any required minimums and that the account has enough funds to cover any payments you schedule.

 6. Know your transaction limits.